dqrobotics/dqrobotics.github.io/docs/basics/cpp.rst

 Preliminaries
 ============
-All code in this section expects you to have the followoing import in the beginning of your file
+All code in this section expects you to have the :code:`include` and :code:`using` in the beginning of your file

 .. code-block:: cpp